 What was your all time favourite photographic journey?
 Why?

 It has to be ‘Out of Thin Air’.
 It was an epic journey.
 We sailed from Killary harbour in the west of Ireland to Greenland on a 49FT yacht.
 3 major storms on route and then our arrival into a world with floating ice giants everywhere.
 Once in Greenland, I embarked on a journey exploring one of the glaciers…..4 days of hiking and camping on a glacier that never sees a soul.
 Then I camped on an island on my own for 8 days shooting small sculptural pieces of ice.
 An incredible journey that enabled me to create a stunning collection of images and a book that won the ‘2015 FEP European landscape book of the year’ award.

 How long have you been leading ExploreLight workshops?

-I have been running workshops for Explore Light for just over four years.
+I have been running workshops for Explore Light for just over five years.
 I started running workshops in Wicklow and then bit by bit I started to do more and more with Peter and ExploreLight.